TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-If we enter this directory, we ca see some files, including a very interesting one with useful information:
+If we enter this directory, we ca see some `files`, including a very interesting one with `useful` information:

 <br />